 These dangerous drains are still being used in spas and pools in Arizona and throughout the country.
 While it may be difficult to detect a dangerous drain system, one defect that is readily apparent is a missing pool drain cover.
 If you see that your pool’s drain cover has come off, call your pool service company immediately.
 If you are swimming in a public pool, immediately notify the management and do not let your children in the pool until the necessary repairs are made.

 Sadly, we have handled other cases of children injured as a result of defective pools and pool barriers.
-If a loved one has been injured in a pool safety accident, call us so that we can give you a free consultation and help you get the compensation you deserve.
+If a loved one has been injured in a pool safety accident, or by any other defective product, our defective product lawyers can help.
+Call us today so that we can give you a free consultation and help you get the compensation you deserve.

 Author: Serena C. Montague

 Publication Date: July 5, 2017